Naderrrr27/Pokemon-Manager/README.md

 # Pokemon-Manager

-This is a tiny web server built with Go and Gin that lets you view, add, and update caught Pokemon — all stored in memory with no database needed.
+This is a tiny web server built with Go and Gin that lets you view, add, update, and delete caught Pokemon — all stored in memory with no database needed.

 ---

-## How to Run It
+## 🚀 How to Run It

 1. Make sure you have Go installed: https://go.dev/dl/